LZBiala/LZBiala.github.io/README.md

 # [Data Project 3: Develop 3 classifiers to predict potential breast cancer using our dataset](https://github.com/LZBiala/dataproject3)

-We compared the accuracy of the three classifiers because we believe we’ll find some good inferences from these models from our dataset.
+Implemented Machine Learning Regressions to predict if a person's breast cancer tumor is malignant or benign.
+After we compared the accuracy of the three classifiers and found some good inferences from these models.
+Models used were:

-Classifiers used were:
 <br>
 * Deep Learning Model <br>
 * Logistic Regression Model <br>